Sir Ambrose Shea Lift Bridge: History

-Second Lift Bridge
+Second lift bridge

 In 2012, a new lift bridge was required as the currently standing bridge was in poor condition.
 Construction started in 2013 and continued until the bridge's opening in 2016, with a project cost of $46,000,000.
 Premier Dwight Ball was the first person to drive across this new bridge in a 1957 Ford Fairlane, hearkening to past years.

 Construction

 It is composed of three spans, with a centre movable span (vertical lift span) flanked by two simple fixed composite plate girder spans.
-The towers are comprised of a three-dimensional steel truss shaped representative of sails.
+The towers consist of a three-dimensional steel truss shaped representative of sails.
 Each tower component is connected by a three-dimensional exoskeleton truss housing the machinery operating the lift span.